-A South African short code is five digits long and has 4 accompanying long numbers.
-One for each local network.
+A South African short code is five digits long and has four accompanying long numbers, one for each local network.
 When you send a message using a short code as a source address, the receiving handset will see the relevant long number associated with that short code as the sender ID.
 For example: when you send a message to a Vodacom handset from your short code, the recipient will receive that message from the Vodacom long number for that short code.
 The long numbers will be unique to each short code.

 In South Africa, a short code is country-specific and can only be used to send and receive messages.

 Clickatell will procure the short code and coordinate the approval process with all supported mobile operators on your behalf.
-The entire process can take up to 7 days.
+The entire process can take up to seven days.